simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 #### Common Function Options

-Each libkv Puppet function will have an optional `options` Hash parameter.
+Each simpkv Puppet function will have an optional `options` Hash parameter.
-This parameter can be used to specify libkv options and will be merged with the configuration found in the `libkv::options`` Hiera entry.
+This parameter can be used to specify simpkv options and will be merged with the configuration found in the `simpkv::options`` Hiera entry.

 The available options (all optional) are as follows: